JPalmerK/YAWN_functions/README.md

 ## Database Initialization

-The following section of code sets up the H5DF database including the study name and writes some of the data that we've already established (parameters and the audio data frame).
-These could be useful in troubleshooting the data after it's been processed.
+The following section of code sets up the HDF5 database including the study name and writes some of the data that we've already established (parameters and the audio data frame).
+These could be useful in troubleshooting the data after it has been processed.

 The other important thing that happens in this bit of code is estimating the total number of rows that will ultimately be in the dataset.
-If you are planning on adding to the dataset at a later date (e.g. an instrument comes ashore, it's refurbished then returned to the field) then you need to ensure that the length is greater or equal to your ultimate length.
+If you are planning on adding to the dataset at a later date (e.g. an instrument comes ashore, is refurbished, & then returned to the field) then you need to ensure that the length is greater or equal to your ultimate length.
 In this case I know that I will not be adding to this dataset so I'm using the length of the time in minutes (**tt**) later on.

 ```{r}
 # Database name and instrument